wormholelabs-xyz/wormhole-svm-test/README.md

 # wormhole-svm-utils

-Testing and submission utilities for Solana programs integrating with Wormhole.
+Testing, submission, and CLI utilities for Solana programs integrating with Wormhole.

-This workspace contains two crates:
+This workspace contains three crates:

 - **`wormhole-svm-test`** — LiteSVM testing helpers: guardian signing, VAA construction, environment setup, automatic verification and replay checks
 - **`wormhole-svm-submit`** — Generic VAA submission via the executor-account-resolver protocol, with a `SolanaConnection` trait that abstracts over RPC and LiteSVM
+- **`wormhole-svm-cli`** — CLI tool (`svm-vaa`) for submitting signed VAAs to any Solana program that implements the resolver protocol

 ## Workspace Structure